mnemnion/zitron/doc/zitron.md

       A = try doStuffWithIt(B, C, a_thing);
     }
 ```

 Because if either `try` fails, `A` remains unassigned.
 Zitron will
 destroy the value of `foe` (if needed) since it wasn't captured, and
-`A` never receives a value, so all is well.
-If your code needs to
+`A` never receives a value until after the last early return, so all is
-throw below the assignment to `A`, you have to clean it up, just like
+well.
+If your code needs to throw below the assignment to `A`, you have
-`a_thing` above.
+to clean it up, just like `a_thing` above.

 Your author believes that while this is relatively straightforward,
 it was well worth making a section to discuss, nonetheless.
 Debugging